-- 18.1 If any Member: - (a) persistently disregards the ruling of the Chairman; or - (b) behaves irregularly improperly or offensively; or - (c) deliberately disregards established procedure; or - (d) deliberately obstructs the business of the meeting; - then the Chairman may name the Member and require them both to apologise and to correct their behaviour immediately, or to do either. - 18.2 If a Member named by the Chairman under the paragraph above continues their misconduct, the Chairman may do any or all of the following at their discretion at any time during the meeting: - (a) they may forbid the Member from speaking for some or all of the rest of the meeting; - (b) they may order the Member to leave the meeting for all or part of the remaining business. - (c) they may order the Member to be removed from the meeting. - (d) they may adjourn the meeting for such period as they think fit

-18.3 A Member may not impute improper motives, or use any offensive expression, to any other Member.
+- (a) Persistently disregards the ruling of the Chairman; or - (b) Behaves irregularly improperly or offensively; or - (c) Deliberately disregards established procedure; or - (d) Deliberately obstructs the business of the meeting;

+then the Chairman may name the Member and require them both to apologise and to correct their behaviour immediately, or to do either.

+- CPR 86 If a Member named by the Chairman under the paragraph above continues their misconduct, the Chairman may do any or all of the following at their discretion at any time during the meeting: - (a) they may forbid the Member from speaking for some or all of the rest of the meeting; - (b) they may order the Member to leave the meeting for all or part of the remaining business. - (c) they may order the Member to be removed from the meeting. - (d) they may adjourn the meeting for such period as they think fit - CPR 87 A Member may not impute improper motives, or use any offensive expression, to any other Member.
 The Chairman shall be the sole judge at the meeting of when this rule has been broken.
 If a Member ignores or rejects his ruling he shall be dealt with under the two preceding paragraphs.